caravan-bitcoin/caravan/.changeset/small-weeks-film.md

 "caravan-health": patch
 ---

-Added the SWA Slider and minor improvements in the coordinator as well as exported some left functions from the health-package
+Added the SWA Slider and minor improvements in the coordinator as well as exported some new tx analysis functions from the health-package